 Bottomland hardwood forest habitat has the highest diversity in number of tree and shrub species in the BTES and is mostly found in the northern region, east of the Atchafalaya River.
 These forests are defined by alternating wet and dry periods due to typically seasonal variations in riverine flood stage.
 The prevalence of this habitat has decreased over time as floodway engineering has disconnected many of these forests from the river.
-This habitat serves as a popular nesting ground for bald eagles and migratory birds and provide forage for deer, squirrel, and wood duck.
-Louisiana black bear can also be found here (Barataria-Terrebonne National Estuary Program, 2018).
+This habitat serves as a popular nesting ground for bald eagles (Haliaeetus leucocephalus) and Neotropical migratory birds and provide forage for deer, squirrel (Sciurus spp.), and wood ducks (Aix sponsa).
+Louisiana black bears

-Alligator in Bayou Terrebonne.
+Alligator in a cypress swamp.
 Image: The Water Institute of the Gulf